Member of the Academia Europaea: Members of the Academia Europaea

+New members have been announced annually since 1988.

+Some members of the Academia Europaea have received awards, medals and prizes, such as the Nobel Prize, the Wolf Prize or the Turing Award.

 Honorary members

 To be considered for election to honorary membership, candidate should be people who, by means other than through their own individual scholarship have made a significant contribution to the achievement of the objectives of the Academia Europaea.
-Honorary Members include:
+Honorary members include: